-June 2020.
-Although slower than previous quarters' year-on-year (YoY) growth rates, liabilities particularly from Mainland China grew by 28.1 percent in June 2020, following the resumption of flows largely meant to finance the Build Build Build programs by the Government.
+Period.
+However, liabilities from counterparties in Japan and the US have rebounded in end-September 2021.
+Although slower than previous quarters' YoY growth rates, liabilities particularly from Mainland China grew in December 2020, following the resumption of flows largely meant to finance the Build Build Build programs by the Government.